aolkhov/SudokuSolver/README.md

 ##### SingleValueInCellHeuristic
 When cell has a known value, no other cells in the same row, column, or quadrant, have that value

+##### AllButOneAreKnownInRow, Column, or Quadrant
+If all values but one are known for any row, column, or a quadrant, the ramaining value must be set.